Peter-Mvuma/CNN-Based-COVID-19-Diagnostic-Support-System-Multi-Task-Transfer-Learning-on-Chest-X-Ray-Images/README.md

 This allows the model to learn shared representations that improve both tasks.

-5. Weight Transfer (Key Innovation)
+5. # Weight Transfer
 Instead of using ImageNet weights directly.
 The multi-task model was initialized using fine-tuned DenseNet weights.
 This provided domain-specific feature representations,Faster convergence and Improved stability and performance.
-This is a key contribution of the project.
+The link to download the saved weights is https://drive.google.com/file/d/15GF0iSLTIllTjlNvwaGWpUhXL0cUEqK1/view?usp=sharing or https://drive.google.com/file/d/1RALLsX49BLb8GVK8ajcUsZ7iDdyZUUAR/view?usp=sharing

 # Model Architecture
 🔹 Encoder